b38tn1k/b38tn1k.github.io/rsigma/SigmaPlant/readme.md

 - [ ] Processes can have 'sub process' which are actually 'Sub Plants'
   - [ ] to show sub processes need a level naviagation widget as above
   -  [X] sub process plants need special Source / Sink zones for the input and output of the higher level process
+  - [X] figure out why they are dissapearing sometimes when levels change
   - [X] ~~'add sub process' on station block~~ All Processes have a Source, Delay, and Sink.
 THey can have a description on a higher level.
 They can also have more blocks inside them, but this is how they shoudl initialise.
   - [ ] formalize parent navigation
   - move components between themes (copy paste I guess)

-- [ ] Conectors should come straight out, then choose a sensible path the the source
+- [X] Conectors should come straight out, then choose a sensible path the the source
-- [ ] Conectors should be deletable
+- [X] Conectors should be deletable
 - [X] Connectors should be initi w/ both inp and outp
+- [ ] Connectors should be categorizable

 - [ ] Inputs and Outputs should be addable components to subprocesse
   - [ ] Tags for Material / Informational /  Energy / Mechanical / Custom